Maximilien-Bielsa/maximilien-bielsa.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Economics, the University of Tokyo, 2003
+* B.A. in Economics, Rowan Univerity, 2019
-* M.A. in Economics, the University of Tokyo, 2005
+* B.A. in Mathematics, Rowan Univerity, 2019
-* Ph.D in Economics, the University of Minnesota, Twin Cities, 2011
+* M.S. in Economics, University of Delaware, 2021

 Honors and Awards
 ======